notactuallytreyanastasio/browser_mcp/README.md

 > "Can you check what browsers I have available for monitoring my browsing patterns?"

 **Sync your browsing history:**
-> "Sync my Chrome browsing history from the last week so you can see what I naturally browse"
+> "Sync my Safari browsing history from the last week so you can see what I naturally browse"

+> "Sync my Chrome browsing history from the last week"

 **Discover hidden gems:**
 > "Look through my browsing history and find interesting links I visited but haven't saved to my garden yet"

 **Understand your patterns:**
 > "Analyze my browsing patterns to show me what I'm naturally interested in"

+**Safari users get extra insights:**
+> "Analyze my Safari metadata to see detailed browsing intelligence"

 This creates two types of links in your garden:
 - 🌱 **Organic browsing** - Things you naturally discovered while browsing